 CURRENT RESTRICTIONS IN NERJA

-- Masks must be worn in all public places and social distancing measures must be followed.
+- Masks must be worn in all internal public places and in situations where social distancing of 1.5 metres cannot be maintained in outside spaces - and social distancing measures must be followed.

-- Check the following interactive map to see which communities are restricted - you may NOT travel to those coloured dark orange or brown - only those which are the lighter yellowy/orange colour: https://www.mapacovid.es/
+- You may travel freely within Spain - although communities with a high infection rate will be restricted.
+Check the following interactive map to see which communities are restricted - you may NOT travel to those coloured dark orange or brown - only those which are the lighter yellowy/orange or blue colour: https://www.mapacovid.es/